phrocker/sharkbite/PYTHONREADME.md

 **S**harkbite is an HDFS and native client for Apache Accumulo ccumulo, with design liberties that make it usable across other key/value stores.

-As of version V1.0 :
+As of version V1.2 :

  * Works with Accumulo 1.6.x, 1.7.x, 1.8.x, 1.9.x and 2.x
  * package import is now **sharkbite** not **pysharkbite**
  * Support for torch IterableDatasets using batch scanners.
  * **Read/Write** : Reading and writing data to Accumulo is currently supported.
+ * Bug fix for scanners when using Value in multiple threads

 About the name